Claudio Sillero-Zubiri - Chair

 I have been an active member of IUCN since 1990 as Chair IUCN NL from 1990 until 2000, IUCN Councillor from 2008 to 2012 and member of the IUCN SSC Steering Committee from 2008 to 2016, in addition I am active member of Cat SC, Canid SC and SU SG of IUCN SSC.
 I am an associate professor at Leiden University and a guest professor at Antwerp University and Chair of the Leo Foundation.
 Since 1990 I have been involved in research of Felids and Canids with a special focus on African Wild Dogs in West and Central Africa.
 I supervise PhD and MSc students in West Africa.
 My research focus is on large carnivore -livestock conflicts and large carnivore genetics.
 I am also involved in support of wolf monitoring in The Netherlands.

-Harriet is Head of Conservation at the Endangered Wildlife Trust (EWT) in South Africa, responsible for ensuring that biodiversity data and research are effectively incorporated into conservation action.
-Born in Zimbabwe, she completed undergraduate studies in Canada before returning to do a Master’s degree at the University of Zimbabwe on an African wild dog reintroduction into Matusadona NP.
-Harriet joined the EWT in 1999, undertaking and then overseeing several African wild dog projects across SA.
-Her PhD at Oxford University’s WildCRU examined the effectiveness of SA’s managed metapopulation strategy for African wild dogs.
-Harriet is Chairperson (since 2006) of the Wild Dog Advisory Group (SA) which coordinates the managed wild dog metapopulation.
-She is Chair of the IUCN South Africa National Committee, President of the Southern African Wildlife Management Association, and an Extraordinary Lecturer at University of Pretoria’s Centre for Wildlife Management.
+As Head of Conservation at the Endangered Wildlife Trust (EWT) in South Africa, Harriet provides strategic scientific oversight to a diversity of conservation projects across southern Africa.
+Born in Zimbabwe, she completed undergraduate studies in Canada before returning to do a Master’s degree at the University of Zimbabwe on African wild dog reintroduction into Matusadona National Park.
+Harriet joined the EWT in 1999, undertaking and then overseeing several African wild dog projects across South Africa.
+Her PhD at WildCRU examined the effectiveness of SA’s managed metapopulation strategy for African wild dogs.
+Harriet is Chairperson (since 2006) of the Wild Dog Advisory Group (SA) which coordinates the range expansion programme.
+She has published more than 50 scientific papers and book chapters, and is a Fellow of the Eugène Marais Chair of Wildlife Management, at the Mammal Research Institute, University of Pretoria.

 J Weldon (Tico) McNutt